josepablocam/transfer/runner/README.md

 Note that you do not need to run the `make` command here using `sudo`, as `make build_vagrant` has already added the default user (`vagrant`) to the `docker` group.
 So all `docker` commands can run without `sudo`.

+Note that you only need to build the VM if you want to true isolation, otherwise you can just build the docker container.

 9. You can now schedule jobs to running by using the command below and modifying script locations etc as desired.